 • Negotiate a clear early termination clause upfront, before you need it

-• Ask for a renewal option with a set rent cap to protect yourself from escalating rents at renewal
+• Renewal options with a set rent cap are commonly negotiated to limit escalation at renewal

 NNN commercial leases where HVAC replacement — not just maintenance — is tenant responsibility.
 Replacing a commercial rooftop unit in Phoenix costs $15,000–40,000.
 Monsoon season water intrusion provisions that are vague about responsibility.